-Aptitude or psychometric tests have become common in recruitment.
-There’s no point disliking them.
-They’re here to stay.
+Aptitude and psychometric tests for graduates have become a common part of recruitment.
+There’s no time to waste in disliking them – they are here to stay for the foreseeable future.
 The good news?
-You can learn to handle them.
-Not only that, you can even master them.
+You can learn how to handle them.
+Not only that, but you can learn to master them, too.

 These can test your spelling, grammar and ability to understand analogies and follow detailed written instructions.
 They’re used a lot because employers want to know how well you can communicate.

 Even if working with numbers won’t be a major part of your job, employers want to know you have this core skill.
 So they use numerical tests to assess how well you can handle basic arithmetic, number sequences and simple maths and interpret charts and graphs.

 These assess your typical behaviour when faced with different situations and your preferred way of going about things.
 They reveal how likely you are to fit into the role and company culture.

 When you are asked to take a test as part of a recruitment process the first thing you should do is figure out what type of test it is.
 This will greatly influence how you practice for it.
 Is it numerical, verbal, personality?
 It is online or paper-based?
 Will you have to take it under ‘test conditions’ (e.g. supervised) or can you do it on your own at home?
 Which test provider are they using?
 Are there practice tests available with the provider?

 Do your research and then plan accordingly.
 You may find you’ve done one of these tests before – or you may find it is completely new.
 Some tests – e.g. personality – can’t be practised but it is still worth doing some research into the purpose and structure of the test.

 You are far better placed to handle a test if you understand why you are doing it and what you can expect on the day.

 Once you’ve figured out what the test is and what to expect, map out the appropriate amount of time to prepare for it.
 Many people fail at this hurdle because they don’t dedicate enough time to prepare.